 I would like to start feeding my sourdough starter with a new type of flour.
 How to I switch it over to the new type of flour?

 Once your starter is established (the packet has been activated and the starter is bubbling reliably within a few hours of being fed), you can switch to feeding the starter with a different type of flour (e.g., start feeding a white flour starter with whole wheat flour, etc.).
 Click here for instructions on how to switch the type of flour used for feeding the sourdough starter.

 My sourdough starter smells like alcohol.
 Is there a way to fix it?

-To correct an existing alcohol odor problem, you can sweeten your starter by taking 8 ounces (1 cup) of your sourdough starter and mix it with 4 ounces of flour (half a cup) and 4 ounces of water.
-Let the starter sit at room temperature until it's nice and bubbly before returning to the refrigerator.
+To correct an existing alcohol odor problem, you can sweeten your starter by taking 8 ounces (1 cup) of your sourdough starter and mix it with 4 ounces (1/2 cup) of flour and 4 ounces (1/2 cup) of water.
+Stir thoroughly, then let the starter sit at room temperature until it's nice and bubbly before returning it to the refrigerator.
 This method is also useful for correcting an overly sour starter.
 If this method is not successful, contact us for further instructions.